 Chyasalin "Pavilion" Mandap was originally thought to have been built in the 17th century under the Malla Kingdom.
-Its main purpose was to deflect a powerful force coming from the nearby Shiva temple.
+Its main purpose was to deflect a powerful force coming from the nearby Shiva temple known as the Bhaktapur Pashupatinath temple.
 It was later used as a meeting place, a platform to watch plays / poetry and as a tax office.

 During the 1934 earthquake Chyasalin Mandap was completely destroyed.
 It was restored during the 1980's and completed in 1990.
 It survived the 2015 earthquake with no damage.